theheking/babs-rna-seq-2024/practical_overview/Week5_Alignment.md

 >
 > **Objectives**
 >
 > *  Understand the difference between pseudo-alignment and alignment
 >
-> *  Select the correct parameters for kallisto for your sample
+> *  Select the correct parameters for Kallisto for your sample
 >
 > *  Submit your job to the cluster